cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 You have an allocation of 500Gb in your "scratch" directory, located at `/storage/scratch01/users/<yourusername>/`.

-This space is meant to be used for testing and ephimeral compute operations.
+This space is meant to be used for testing and ephemeral compute operations.

 ##### Project space